LienBosmans/pystackt/docs/extract/get_github_log.md

 ### Maximum number of issues to return (`max_issues`)
 Because of API rate limits, fetching all activity data from a repo can take a long time.
 This parameter controls the number of issues for which data will be collected.
 Setting it to a positive integer `n` will return data from the `n` most recent issues with status "closed".
 Setting it to `None` will return the activity data for all closed issues.

+### Intermediate save functionality (`save_after_num_issues`)
+To mitigate the risk of forced system restarts and GitHub API outages, intermediate save functionality was added.
+Setting it to a reasonable number such as 500 or 1000 does not impact total extraction times and greatly decreases potential disappointment.
+The default value is 5000.

 ### Output database file (`quack_db`) and schema (`schema`)
 The extracted data will be stored in a DuckDB database using the Stack't relational schema.
 The tables will be stored in the given `schema`; the default schema is main.
 If the file does not exist yet, a new file will be created.
 Existing tables in `schema` will be overwritten.